 Sura 74 of the Quran is named The Hidden Secret or The Cloaked One.
 It is claimed that the number 19 is related to a hidden secret.
 The Arabic name for Sura 74 can both be translated to a hidden secret as well as a man wearing a cloak.
 The man wearing a cloak is Muhammad.
 The number 19 seems to refer to the number of angels guarding hell.4 But what could be the hidden secret?
 Sura 19 is named Mary.
-The hidden secret may be that God was a woman named Mary, a secret only God could know.
+The hidden secret may be that God was a woman named Mary, something only God could know.
 The cloak may refer to God appearing to be a man while secretly being a woman.

 Featured image: top small written Arab phrase “Umm ul Muminin”(Mother of the believers) then in centre Big written “Khadijah” and bottom small written Arab honoric (phrase or salawat) “Radhi allahu anha”.